benthomasson/benthomasson.github.io/_posts/2025-02-22-remote-ansible-modules2.md

 files are present in the working directory.

 To make this easier we can use the [zipapp](https://docs.python.org/3/library/zipapp.html) python package.
-Zipapps are executable zip files that a program with all their dependencies packaged in the zip file.
+Zipapps are executable zip files that contain a program with all their dependencies packaged in the zip file.
 We can use this to package up `ansible.module_utils` and a module together to ship to a remote host.

 First we need to create a directory with all the files that we need for the module including the module itself